Dr. Linda Hollebeek

-She is the recipient of a 2018 Journal of Services Marketing Outstanding Paper Award, a 2016 Emerald Citations of Excellence Award, a 2015 Outstanding Paper Award, the 2014 Australia-New Zealand Marketing Academy's Emerging Researcher Award, the University of Waikato's 2012 Dean's Award for Outstanding Emerging Scholar, and a number of other awards.
-Linda has consulted to various companies including Coca-Cola, Foodstuffs, Westpac, Soljan’s Wines, the New Zealand Department of Labor, the New Zealand Commerce Commission and the University of Auckland’s Graduate School of Enterprise.
+She is the recipient of the 2020 SERVSIG Emerging Scholar Award, 2019 JBR Best Paper Award, 2018 Journal of Services Marketing Outstanding Paper Award, 2016 Emerald Citations of Excellence Award, 2015 Outstanding Paper Award, 2014 Australia-New Zealand Marketing Academy's Emerging Researcher Award, University of Waikato's 2012 Dean's Award for Outstanding Emerging Scholar, and a number of other awards.
+Linda has consulted to various companies, including Coca-Cola, Foodstuffs, Westpac, Soljan’s Wines, the New Zealand Department of Labor, the New Zealand Commerce Commission and the University of Auckland’s Graduate School of Enterprise.

 Selected Intellectual Contributions